elix1er/web3-tg-webapp/README.md

-# Vite React WalletConnect WAGMI Telegram Mini Dapp
+# Vite React WalletConnect WAGMI

 Follow these steps to create a Vite React application, integrate WalletConnect using WAGMI, publish it as a GitHub Page, and deploy it

 ## Step 4 Setup WalletConnect with WAGMI

-WalletConnect's Web3Modal SDK (4.x)) provides simple-to-use wallet integration into Web3 App.
+WalletConnect's Web3Modal SDK (4.x) provides simple-to-use wallet integration into Web3 App.

 Create `.env` and `.env.production` (for deploying as GitHub Pages).